Jean-Bertrand Aristide: Disbanding the army and paramilitary units – the Fad'H, Tonton Macoutes, and Attaches

-President René Préval made reference to these rumors, telling the ambassador that he did not want Aristide "anywhere in the hemisphere".
-Subsequent to that, he remarked that he was concerned that Aristide would accept the Chávez offer but deflected any discussion of whether Préval himself was prepared to raise the matter with Chávez.

 Criticism

 Accusations of human rights abuses

 Human Rights Watch accused the Haitian police force under Aristide and his political supporters of attacks on opposition rallies.
 They also said that the emergence of armed rebels seeking to overthrow Aristide reflected "the failure of the country's democratic institutions and procedures".
 According to a study by researcher Jeb Sprague, the armed rebel paramilitary units received vital support from a handful of Haitian elites, Dominican governmental sectors, and foreign intelligence.
 The undermanned Haitian police faced difficulties in repelling cross-border attacks led by the ex-army paramilitary rebels.

 Videos surfaced showing a portion of a speech by Aristide on 27 August 1991, occurring just after military personnel and death squad members attempted to assassinate him, in which he says "Don't hesitate to give him what he deserves.
 What a beautiful tool!
 What a beautiful instrument!
 What a beautiful piece of equipment!
 It's beautiful, yes it's beautiful, it's cute, it's pretty, it has a good smell, wherever you go you want to inhale it."
 Critics allege that he was endorsing the practice of "necklacing" opposition activists, placing a gasoline-soaked tire around a person's neck and setting the tire ablaze; others argue he was actually speaking about people using the constitution to empower themselves and to defend their country against right-wing death squads.
 Earlier in the speech he is quoted as saying "Your tool in hand, your instrument in hand, your constitution in hand!
 Don't hesitate to give him what he deserves.
 Your equipment in hand, your trowel in hand, your pencil in hand, your Constitution in hand, don't hesitate to give him what he deserves."

 Although there were accusations of human rights abuses, the OAS/UN International Civilian Mission in Haiti, known by the French acronym MICIVIH, found that the human rights situation in Haiti improved dramatically following Aristide's return to power in 1994.
 Amnesty International reported that, after Aristide's departure in 2004, Haiti was "descending into a severe humanitarian and human rights crisis".
 BBC correspondents say that Aristide is seen as a champion of the poor, and remains popular with many in Haiti.
 Aristide continues to be among the most important political figures in the country, and is considered by many to be the only really popular, democratically elected leader Haiti has ever had.
 Yet his second administration was targeted for destabilization and is remembered as a time of great difficulty of many.